storyfeet/dugi_bialan/content/works/little_red.md

 # The wolf said, "O come closer, I'd like to taste some of your soup"

-zezi wei giama, wei lugin boig udei.
+zezi wei giama, wei lugin biog udei.

 # She came closer, and looked closer.